lvyl9909/lvyl9909.github.io/_pages/home.md

 I'm a postdoctoral research fellow at Queensland University of Technology (QUT), Australia.
-I'm interested in discovering knowledge from process execution data to support improved decision-making, especially knowledge about (human) resources.
+I'm interested in discovering knowledge from process execution data to support improved decision-making, especially knowledge about (human) resources, and process automation.

 My current research focuses on mining organizational models from process execution data and applying them to workforce analytics [[read more](/projects/omm)].

-I'm also involved in [Foragecaster](https://www.agriwebb.com/foragecaster/){:target="_blank"}, a project that aims at delivering a planner system, powered by accurate and reliable machine learning models, to support farmers in decisions on forage, grazing livestock, and farm sustainability.
+I'm also involved in [Foragecaster](https://www.agriwebb.com/foragecaster/){:target="_blank"}, a project that aims at delivering an AI-powered planner system to support farmers' decisions on forage, grazing livestock, and farm sustainability.
+I lead the research on data quality and explainability, where we develop systematic framework and methods to evaluate of key farm production data, diagnose and repair potential data quality issues, and investigate their root causes to improve future data management and ensure effective use of machine learning models from a data-centric perspective.

 I'm a member of the [Explainable Analytics for Machine Intelligence (XAMI)